rafalou38/mangafetch/README.md

 ![info view](images/details.png)

-here you can get info about the manga or bookmark is so it also apears in the bookmarks view
+here you can get info about the manga or bookmark is, so it also appears in the bookmarks view

 ---